Welcome to our Wanders Around The World

 In 2007, long before the trend of digital nomads and travel influencers, we took a 7-month backpacking sabbatical through Western and Eastern Europe.
 That trip sparked possibilities for a life we previously thought was unattainable.
-Since then, we’ve travelled to more than 50 countries across 6 continents to learn, experience, and better understand the world.
+Since then, we’ve travelled to nearly 60 countries across 6 continents to learn, experience, and better understand the world.
 Along the way, we developed an official traveling mantra: Cheap & Charming

 This frugal, low-to-the-ground traveling style allowed us to travel longer and gain access to more authentic experiences.
 The more savvy we became about saving money, the more interesting opportunities became available.
 With the right attitude and an ability to adapt, we discovered that long-term travel was not only possible, but rewarding in ways we never imagined.
 Our very first post, Reflections on Long-Term Travel, discusses the benefits and challenges of a vagabonding lifestyle.